kragen/dercuano/markdown/rsync-message-base.md

 each message has a new publisher, it reduces to the per-message-ID algorithm.

-Approaches based on rsync's delta-transfer algorithm
+Approaches based on rsync’s delta-transfer algorithm
 ----------------------------------------------------

-Rsync contains [a delta-transfer algorithm] designed to save bandwidth over Australia's undersea cables.
+Rsync contains [a delta-transfer algorithm] designed to save bandwidth over Australia’s undersea cables.
 Transmitting data to or from Australia was very expensive, so if you had slightly different copies of a file on opposite sides of the Pacific, it was important to find the parts that were different and transmit only those.
-If you have both versions of the file on one side of the connection, you can use the standard longest-common-subsequence ("LCS") dynamic-programming algorithm to find the minimal edit sequence.
+If you have both versions of the file on one side of the connection, you can use the standard longest-common-subsequence (“LCS”) dynamic-programming algorithm to find the minimal edit sequence.
 But how do you efficiently compute a small edit sequence between two files, each of which is only available to one of the parties in the protocol?